PseudoDevs/IamGhost/abmd9.md

-Last updated: 2024-04-08 11:47:21
+Last updated: 2024-04-08 11:47:54
-Random Quote: No, that you think you'll graduate High-School. - Meemaw
+Random Quote: It's only once you've stopped, that you realize how hard it is to start again.
+So you force yourself not to want it. - Ted Mosby